Kai Diamonde adopted the swagger of a man at ease in his domain.

 ‘Oh,’ Diamonde replied contemptuously.
 ‘I honestly don’t know why historical figures bother, when someone else would’ve come along soon after to do the same thing.
 Thank God we don’t all think that way.
 The statue makers would be out of work.’

-Just then, Glen Mower looked through his living room window and seen a Wimbledon ballboy perched on the wall of his neighbour opposite.
+Just then, Glen Mower looked through his living room window and seen a Wimbledon ballboy perched on the wall of his neighbour opposite, keeping an attentive eye for stray balls from the direction of Wimbledon many miles away.

 ‘Christ,’ he exclaimed, ‘in Maidstone, too!’